vishvAsa/rAmAnujIyam/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/2_sthirI-karaNa-vibhAgaH/23_siddhopAyashodhanAdhikAraH.md

-Those whose object is only mokṣa and who have no other aim, or interest, worship Lakṣmī in her situation as laya (on the chest of Bhagavān)
-and as bhoga in the image of the spouse standing by the image of Bhagavān.
-But just as we bow before certain images of Bhagavān (like Santānakṛṣṇa),
-which bestow primarily the benefits desired in this world,
-there is, for even mumukṣus, no impropriety in such actions as bowing before the image of Lakṣmī installed in a separate shrine
-and worshipped for certain worldly benefits (adhikaarārchā),
-just as we should bow before our mothers,
-since in all images of Lakṣmī  (wherever they may be)
-her being the Spouse of Viṣṇu is an established fact.

 When such authoritative doctrines are seen, in the words of those who are disinterested, those who are still so obstinate as not to give up their wrong notions, are in a state described in the following śloka s:- "The fool" who clings firmly to what he has learnt before, the man who is ignorant of dharma, the man who will not have his doubts cleared by those grown old in wisdom - this man will come to grief like a blind man falling into a ditch", and “ To  those who are weak in intelligence, who are wicked, who have been bitten by the serpent of specious reasoning and whose senses have become deluded -to these men, truths appear different from what they (really) are",